 In general, this is a complex category, partly because there are many different formulations of oral contraceptives.
 Some of them are believed to function as abortifacients on some occasions.

-• Oral contraceptives containing both estrogen and progesterone: This type of birth control pill is the most commonly prescribed.
+- Oral contraceptives containing both estrogen and progesterone: This type of birth control pill is the most commonly prescribed.
 They and Depo-Provera injections appear to work primarily by suppressing ovulation, but also by thickening the cervical mucus.
 If, indeed, they work only by these mechanisms they can be considered true contraceptives since they prevent the union of sperm and egg.
-The majority of physicians we’ve consulted don’t believe that these pills or Depo-Provera have an abortifacient effect.
-However, a minority feel the possibility does exist and that women should be informed about it.
+Many of the physicians we’ve consulted feel the existing research doesn’t demonstrate that these pills or Depo-Provera work by an abortifacient mechanism.
+Others have concluded that these birth control methods work, at least occasionally, by a post-fertilization effect, and have raised concerns about their use.

 Contraceptive options require wisdom